cn0047/stash/ed/theory.md

 Orchestration VS Choreography.

 Resilience - is the ability of a system to adapt or keep working when challenges occur.
+Pure function - 1) always return the same result for same arguments, and 2) no mutation or output to I/O etc.

 #### Low coupling and high cohesion.